MarketSquare/robotframework-style-guide/guides/guide.md

 #### Line Continuation For Arguments In Test Cases or Tasks

 In Test Cases, the first argument should be placed on the same line as the Keyword to which it belongs.
-Every other argument should be placed on a new continuation line and separated from the cantinuation character by exactly four spaces.
+Every other argument should be placed on a new continuation line and separated from the continuation character by exactly four spaces.
 Following arguments should be aligned with the argument on the previous line.
 This is different from the argument formatting in the Keywords definition.
 The reason is that test cases might include several Keywords with arguments and overly sparse